bioinfo-pf-curie/scChIP-inDrop/docs/output.md

 ### Read distributions across cells

 Overview of read distribution across cells.
 If you observed a bimodal distribution, your data may contain empty droplets as first pics represent the proportion of cells having a low number of reads.
 Higher these pics are, higher the number of cells having a low number of reads is.
 This information can be used to define a threshold to remove empty droplets identified by a low number of reads.
-If you do not see a bimodal distribution, your data have probably been filtred on a minimum reads per cell, usually 1000.

 ![MultiQC](images/umiDistrib-1.png)